 As you come across them, email or give away photos to friends and family members.

 Avoid sentimentality.
 Quality is far more important than quantity in most instances.

 Depending on how serious you are about preserving your photos, there are any number of materials and supplies you can buy.
 It is usually worth it to talk to a reputable dealer who specializes in photo supplies.

-For fine photographs or any that are especially dear, ask about acid-free, archival quality storage sleeves or boxes.
+For fine photographs or any that are especially dear or old, ask about acid-free, archival quality storage sleeves or boxes.

 If you decide to save negatives, leave them in their sleeves and store them flat, away from heat and light.
 It's useful to keep them in plastic sleeves in three-ring binders, safe from dust, dirt, and insects.
 Don't forget to mark the negative sleeves so you can identify them easily.

-While you can simply slip photographs into the plastic sleeves in album after album, if you develop a system, they will be more fun to view.
+While you can simply drop photos into digital files or slip them into the plastic sleeves in album after album, if you develop a system, they will be more fun to view.

 If you have relevant mementos, slip them into the albums, too.
 These might be airline ticket stubs to a faraway destination, a birth announcement, or a program from a school play.

 Buy several empty albums and slip new photos into them as you get them printed.
 This way, you will avoid a future day when digital files and overflowing shoe boxes and torn shopping bags take over.